Why the Mega Backdoor Roth Rarely Works

 The mechanics seem simple (this is a very simplified explanation):

-- Make an after-tax contribution to your 401(k) plan (this is different from making a Roth 401(k) contribution, read on for more details on this)
+• Make an after-tax contribution to your 401(k) plan (this is different from making a Roth 401(k) contribution, read on for more details on this)

-- Convert the after-tax contribution and earnings within the 401(k) plan to Roth or complete a rollover of the after-tax contribution to a Roth IRA.
-There are some tax issues to be aware of related to earnings and pre-tax amounts, which we’ll talk more about!
+• Convert the after-tax contribution and earnings within the 401(k) plan to Roth or complete a rollover of the after-tax contribution to a Roth IRA.
+There are some tax issues to be aware of related to earnings and pre-tax amounts, which we’ll talk more about.

 A major benefit of making after-tax contributions to the 401(k) is that you can contribute more than the “elective deferral” amount that is permitted for pre-tax or Roth contributions inside of a 401(k).

-Ultimately, after-tax contributions can allow you to sock away significantly more than the $23,000 permitted in 2024 as a Roth 401(k) elective deferral ($30,500 for those over 50) or the $7,000 permitted in 2024 as a Roth IRA contribution ($8,000 for those over 50), all without any income restrictions or limitations.
+Ultimately, after-tax contributions can allow you to sock away significantly more than the $24,500 permitted in 2026 as a Roth 401(k) elective deferral ($32,500 for those 50 and older, or up to $35,750 for those ages 60–63) or the $7,500 permitted in 2026 as a Roth IRA contribution ($8,600 for those 50 and older), all without any income restrictions or limitations.

 Because the contributions are made on an after-tax basis, you should not owe income taxes on those contributions when you distribute them in the future.
 However, earnings on those after-tax contributions inside of the 401(k) are only tax-deferred, not tax-free.
 The sooner you convert those contributions to the Roth source in the 401(k) or roll them over to a Roth IRA, the more time the earnings will have to compound tax-deferred inside of a Roth vehicle, where distributions in retirement may be tax-free.